Issued at 7:15 AM

 As a general precaution, swimming at Sydney's oceans beaches should be avoided for up to one day after heavy rainfall or for as long as stormwater is present.
 The most obvious signs of stormwater pollution are water discolouration as well as debris in the water and on the tide line.

-Winds – SW 15 to 20 km/h becoming light in the middle of the day and tending S/SE.
+Winds – Light becoming NW/SW 15 to 20 km/h in the morning then becoming SW 20 to 30 km/h in the middle of the day.

-Swell – Southerly 1 to 1.5 metres, tending southeasterly 1 to 1.5 metres during the morning.
+Swell – Southerly 2 to 2.5 metres, decreasing to 1 to 1.5 metres during the afternoon.

 Report pollution 131 555Twitter @BeachwatchNSWWeb environment.nsw.gov.au/beach